Checklist on Questions to Ask

-The first question to ask in any elder abuse situation is – is this an emergency?
-If yes, 911 should be called.
+The first question to ask in any abuse situation – Is this an emergency?
+If yes, Call 911.
 For other situations, it is useful to go through the ABUSER checklist:

 - Urgency? – Assess immediate needs and potential risk of physical harm.

 - Screen? – Assess person’s physical, emotional and mental capacity to help themselves.

 - Empower? – Inform person of their rights, resources and offer assistance